‘Serpent’ vs. ‘Snake’: What’s the Difference?

 While ‘serpent’ and ‘snake’ may be used interchangeably in many contexts, there are some visual cues that might influence which term is used.
 It’s important to note that these are tendencies rather than hard-and-fast rules, often based more on human perception and cultural associations than on biological differences.

-Selected for You: ‘Gooned’: Meaning, Definition and Examples
+See also ‘Gooned’: Meaning, Definition and Examples

 FeatureOften called ‘Serpent’Often called ‘Snake’